jayrfink/infracode/roles/common/tasks/README.md

 In order to use these:

-- Change variables to match your needs
+- Pass in variables as needed, these are mostly explained in the playbooks
-- ansible-playbook --private-key=../.keys/$keyfile.pem  \
+- ansible-playbook --private-key=../.keys/$keyfile.pem (or wherever) \
 		--limit $hostgroup -u [centos|ec2-user|ubuntu|redhat] adduser.yml
-- Once your username has been added and keys set up: ansible-playbook [--limit $hostgroup] selinuxoff.yml .... etc .....
+- Once your username has been added and keys set up: ansible-playbook [-u remote_username ] -e "hostgroup=www" selinuxoff.yml .... etc .....